Introduction: Stencil Painted Denim Jacket

 - Stencil for design

-- Paint (various colors, I used acrylic but it is a little stiff, fabric paint might be better)
+- Paint (various colors, I used acrylic but it is a little stiff, fabric paint would be better)

 - Freezer paper - paper with wax on one side, not both